Table of Contents

 Object name: ‘IServiceProvider’

-So it is not allowing me to run my 2nd Azure function with the same port 7071.
-This is the default port when you are running an Azure Function in your local machine.
-So to over Come this type of scenario or to fix the above issue what we need to do is, we need to tell the functions host to run on a different port and you have to manually configure the other port for your 2nd Azure function to run.
+So, it is not allowing me to run my 2nd Azure function with the same port 7071.
+This is the default port when running an Azure Function on your local machine.
+So, to overcome this type of scenario or to fix the above issue, you need to tell the functions host to run on a different port, and you have to manually configure the other port for your 2nd Azure function to run.

 Run Azure Function Locally On Different Port